JetBlue Airways (JBLU) Q2 2017 Results - Earnings Call Transcript

 Stephen J. Priest - JetBlue Airways Corp.

 Yeah.
 In a nutshell, Kevin, no real update.
-I mean the only, I think, development that happened since we last spoke is that ALPA has filed and requested mediation.
-That is a process that is overseen by the NMB and we're working through that now.
+I mean the only, I think, development that's happened since we last spoke is that ALPA has filed and requested mediation.
+That is a process that is overseen by the NMB, and we're working through that now.
 And we continue to work in good faith with ALPA and now with the NMB to close the contract for all of our pilots.

 Kevin Crissey - Citigroup Global Markets, Inc.

 Okay.
 Thanks.
-If I could squeeze one more in here, on the T6, T7, would you need more customs facilities in those terminals or would you be able to use T5?
-I understand that's a decent chunk of the expenses creating some of that operations.
+And if I could squeeze one more in here, on the T6, T7, would you need more customs facilities in those terminals, or would you be able to use T5?
+I understand that's a decent chunk of the expenses, creating some of that operations.

 Stephen J. Priest - JetBlue Airways Corp.

-Kevin, Steve here again and I'll pick that one up.
-As I said earlier with the question Michael raised, it's very, very early days and we're just at the Request for Qualifications stage and there's no specific plan as yet.
+Kevin, Steve here again, and I'll pick that one up.
+As I said earlier with the question Michael raised, it's very, very early days.
+We're just at the Request for Qualifications stage and there's no specific plans as yet.
 We're talking about something that would be coming to fruition in the middle of the next decade.
 So, no plans as yet, but obviously, as things progress, we'll continue to keep the market informed.

 Kevin Crissey - Citigroup Global Markets, Inc.